-A Gut Feeling: Demand for Probiotics is On the Rise
+A Gut Feeling: Probiotic Supplement Trends Are on the Rise

 No matter where you like to get your nutraceutical news - it seems like everyone is talking about probiotics.
 We're more than half way through 2016 and it looks like there's no denying that consumer demand for these microflora is on the rise!